 What is Recognition of Prior Learning?

-RPL is recognising and gaining credit towards a qualification by having a student’s skills and experi-ences assessed to see if they meet current industry standards.
+RPL is recognising and gaining credit towards a qualification by having a student’s skills and experience assessed to see if they meet current industry standards.
 If you have extensive work or life experience in a particular industry or field and you are enrolled or are planning to enrol in a program, then RPL could be an option for you.